HuoHuoisAlan/strokecare.github.io/_portfolio/project1.md

 ---
 Patient portals have received widespread support from policymakers and healthcare organisations as part of the shift towards personalised and digitised healthcare delivery, but significant implementation challenges have been identified.
-We are designing and developing a patient-centered solution for stroke survivors to report health data, access their personal health records, and understand their health data.
+We are designing and developing a patient-centred solution for stroke survivors to report health data, access their health records, and understand their health data.
-The use of data-backed decision making can help stroke patients make well-informed choices about actions to take in self-managing their conditions on a daily basis, adapting their long-term care.
+Using data-backed decision-making can help stroke patients make well-informed choices about actions to take in self-managing their conditions daily, adapting their long-term care.

 {:.list-inline}